Freddie Hornik: Granny Takes a Trip

 In 1969, Hornik took over the legendary boutique Granny Takes a Trip.
 This purchase was in a partnership with Gene Krell and Marty Breslau, both from New York, and together they expanded the business, adding shops in New York and Los Angeles.

 Granny Takes a Trip bespoke creations were taken up by the leading rock stars of the time.
-In 1972, Lou Reed wore a Granny's suit in black velvet and rhinestones on the cover of his album, Transformer.
-Also that year, Mick Jagger chose a Granny's tartan velvet jacket on the inside cover of Exile On Main St. from the Rolling Stones, and Todd Rundgren wore Hornik's sequined bolero jacket on the reverse side of the Something/Anything? gatefold sleeve.
+In 1972, Lou Reed wore a Granny's suit in black velvet and rhinestones on the cover of his album Transformer.
+Also that year, Mick Jagger wore a Granny's tartan velvet jacket in the photo on the inside cover of Rolling Stones' Exile On Main St., and Todd Rundgren wore Hornik's sequined bolero jacket in a photo on the reverse side of the Something/Anything? gatefold sleeve.

 In 1973, for the front cover of The Isley Brothers' album 3 + 3, Ronald Isley sported a Hornik jacket.
 In 1974, for the front cover of his album Caribou, Elton John wore a tiger-stripe jacket which had a Granny's label, allegedly sewn on by Hornik's assistant Roger Klein, who had acquired the item elsewhere secondhand.

 However, by the mid-1970s, Hornik, who by now had a "penchant for drugs", Krell and Breslau were feuding with each other, and the business failed, with the London boutique closing in late 1974.

 Later life

-In his later years, Hornik drove a mini-cab but more ill health forced him to retire to South London.
+In his later years, Hornik drove a mini-cab but ill health forced him to retire to South London.
 He never married.